boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ### Activation Function
 <!-- Here it will explain what an activation function is and how it relates to data streaming through the network.
 We will here introduce the sigmoid function. -->

-Each neuron calculates it weighted sum when given an input.
+Each neuron calculates a weighted sum when given an input.
-This means that, without an activation function to normalize these values, the value for each neuron could range from -infinity to infinity as each neuron does not know the bounds of the value.
+Without an activation function to normalize these values, the value for each neuron could range from -infinity to infinity as each neuron does not know the bounds of the value.
 The purpose of an activation function is then to map resulting values in a neuron to a desired range, which is typically between 0 and 1.
-However, depending on the problem, different activation functions are used.
+The type of activation function can differ between different implementations, and in every implementation it can differ between layers.
+The most basic activation function is the step function, which simply return 1 if the value is above a certain threshold, and 0 otherwise.
-In this project, the Sigmoid Function has been used because this is the most simple or default activation function.
+In this project, the sigmoid function has been used due to it being the only activation function, apart from the step function, that was fully supported in the OpenCV library.

 > $S(x) = \frac{1}{1 + e^{-x}}$

-It is achknowledged that better ones do exist.

 ### The Entire Network